 Bryan T. Kelly

-Bryan T. Kelly, associate professor of finance, has research interests include theoretical and empirical asset pricing; models of tail risk, volatility and correlation dynamics; and asymmetric information in asset markets.
+Bryan T. Kelly, associate professor of finance, has research interests including theoretical and empirical asset pricing; models of tail risk, volatility and correlation dynamics; and asymmetric information in asset markets.
 He is a faculty research fellow at the NBER and an associate editor of the Journal of Financial Econometrics.

 Richard Leftwich, Fuji Bank and Heller Professor of Accounting and Finance, has been a member of the faculty at the University of Chicago Booth School of Business since 1979, and he visited the Harvard Business School as a Marvin Bower Fellow in 1986 - 87.
 He has been deputy dean for the faculty since July 2004.